-The scene in which Cleavon Little draws a gun upon himself to save himself from the townspeople's wrath was based on a childhood incident from Mel Brooks.
-Brooks said that once, to his disbelief, he stole some gum and a water pistol from a drugstore; when a store worker tried to stop him, Brooks held the worker at bay with the very water pistol he had just fingered from the store.
+The scene in which Cleavon Little aims his gun at his own head to save himself from the townspeople's wrath was based on an incident from Mel Brooks' childhood.
+He said that once, to his disbelief, he stole some gum and a water pistol from a drugstore; when a store worker tried to stop him, Brooks held the worker at bay with the very water pistol he had just fingered from the store.

-Mel Brooks never told Frankie Laine that the theme song 'Blazing Saddles' was for a comedy.
-Frankie thought it was a dramatic western.
-Mel was worried Frankie wouldn't sing it with conviction if he knew the truth.
+Mel Brooks never told Frankie Laine that the theme song "Blazing Saddles" was for a comedy.
+Laine thought it was a dramatic western.
+Brooks was worried that Laine wouldn't sing it with conviction if he knew the truth.

 Madeline Kahn started working on the movie the day after being fired from the role of Agnes Gooch in Mame (1974).
 Lucille Ball believed that Kahn got herself fired (by deliberately acting poorly) so that she could take the role of Lili Von Shtupp in this film, but still get paid for the Gooch role in "Mame", which by her contract wouldn't have happened if she'd merely quit.

 In the DVD commentary, Mel Brooks said that the working title for the film was "Tex X", as a reference to black Muslim leader Malcolm X. It was then switched to "Black Bart", then to "The Purple Sage".
 In either case, neither he nor the other writers thought those were great titles.
 Brooks says that one morning he was taking a shower and the words "Blazing Saddles" suddenly popped into his head.
 When he got out of the shower, he pitched the title to his wife, the late Anne Bancroft, who liked the idea, and that's how the movie ended up with its title.